-Excerpted from Loops, Gooks, and Desert Madness: the pre-Popeye life of E.C.
-Segar by Paul C. Tumey
+From Loops, Gooks, and Desert Madness: the pre-Popeye life of E.C.
+Segar an Introduction by Paul C. Tumey

 Segar’s employer at the theater was Bill Schuchert, a sleepy-eyed, portly man with a mustache and a well-known love for hamburgers.
 He just might have been a partial inspiration for Thimble Theatre’s Wimpy.
 According to Huffstutler, Segar modeled other characters on some of Chester’s more colorful inhabitants.
 Dora Paskel, the wife of the general store owner, could have served as the inspiration for Olive Oyl.
 Most significantly, a possible inspiration for Popeye was a pugnacious, pipe-smoking Polish man named Rocky Feigle, who worked part-time at a saloon in Chester.

 Reportedly, the young Segar sent cartoons to a local paper with a note: “Please publish my cartoons on account of I have an uncle working in your press room.”
 He also sent cartoons to Life Magazine.
 Segar received only rejections, but he persisted.
 To gain the skills he needed to make it as a newspaper cartoonist, Segar enrolled in the W.L.
 Evans Correspondence Course in Cartooning (as did Chester Gould in 1917).
 For 18 eighteen months, he toiled on the lessons late at night after projecting the last show at the Opera House.